5 Myths of Solar

 3. Solar PV systems aren't durable.

 In addition to being built and tested to very high code standards, including being hurricane grade, there is also the common misconception that solar panels won't last long enough to pay for themselves.
 This is false.
-Many solar panel manufactures and inverter companies have warranties that last 15-20 years, with many systems living long after that.
-This is well over the 6-12 years is takes to pay off the system
+Solar panel manufactures have performance warranties that last 25 years, with many systems living long after that.

 4. Solar panels require maintenance.

-Thanks to mother nature solar systems require little to no cleaning and maintenance.
+Thanks to mother nature, most solar systems require little to no cleaning and maintenance.
 The most you might have to do is brush off the snow or fallen leaves.
 Other than that, the rain will do the rest!

 5. HOAs don't allow solar.